Normal Labour and Birth: 14th Research Conference

 Monday 17th – Wednesday 19th June 2019, Grange Over Sands

-The 14th International Normal Labour and Birth Research Conference will continue the activities of the previous events in the Conference Series.
+The 14th International Normal Labour and Birth Research Conference continued the activities of the previous events in the Conference Series.

-The conference will be of interest to academics, researchers, policy makers, clinical staff, service users, parents, and birth activists from around the world.
+The conferences will be of interest to academics, researchers, policy makers, clinical staff, service users, parents, and birth activists from around the world.

 Previous events have attracted a wide range of international delegates, from architects to economists, neuroscientists to sociologists, and from those working in maternity care (midwives, doctors, doulas, paediatricians) to those who have experienced it.

 The conference provides a space for networking, sharing results and research plans, and developing policy and practice change.

 We look forward to receiving an abstract from you, and/or to seeing you in June 2019!

 Papers or posters are invited and details about submitting your abstract are on the expandable Submissions tab below.